-These findings offer a rare bright light of opportunity for coal communities that are facing massive lay-offs and lost revenue as the coal industry crumbles.
+These findings offer a rare bright light of opportunity for the coal communities facing massive lay-offs and lost revenue as the coal industry continues to decline.
 Reclamation is one of the few immediately available job opportunities for local workers after a mine shuts down, and the report finds that these jobs are ideally suited for current or former miners.